October 24, 2014

 There are a limited number of ways in which Ebola is transmitted.
 People can only become infected via direct contact with the blood or other body fluids of a person infected with, and symptomatic from, Ebola virus disease (EVD); or through exposure to objects (such as needles) that have been contaminated with the blood or other body fluids of a person infected with EVD.
 EVD is NOT transmitted in the air or through the food or water supply.
 Additionally, people who are infected with EVD are only contagious when they have symptoms.

 The incubation period, or the maximum amount of time between a person’s exposure to EVD and the onset of symptoms, is 21 days.
-A person who was exposed to EVD or traveled to an EVD-affected area (Sierra Leone, Guinea, Liberia and Nigeria) and does not develop symptoms of EVD within 3 weeks does not have EVD.
+A person who was exposed to EVD or traveled to an EVD-affected area (Sierra Leone, Guinea, Liberia) and does not develop symptoms of EVD within 3 weeks does not have EVD.

 What are the symptoms of Ebola?